 2. Wake up 15 Minutes Earlier

 You have heard this one before but I am going to put some eastern knowledge behind it.
-The Daoists divide the day into tal.
+The Taoists divide the day into tal.
 Each tal is 20 minutes so each hour has three tal.
-They then assign an animal to each 2 hour segment and describe which activity is most suited for each segment.
+They then assign an animal to each two-hour segment and describe which activity is most suited for each segment.
 The Rabbit time falls roughly between 5 a.m. and 7 a.m. and is considered sacred due to your clarity of thought, acuteness, and relaxed state.
 They talk in terms of “protecting” this time and not wasting it.

 4. Get a buddy

 We have all started something new with a friend or spouse and found tremendous excitement or commitment at the onset.
 Accountability is motivating.
 If you are fortunate enough to know someone who is also interested in tai chi, practice with them and agree to meet regularly.
 What if you are attending class alone?
 Something else I have seen to be successful is to make a friend at class and commit to showing up 15 minutes early to review the tai chi form or material.
 You want to show up with a clear conscious so you are more willing to practice.
 And what if you didn’t practice?
 Who cares?
 That 15 minutes will make your absorption of that class’s material even easier.

 It all adds up – Gains from Tai chi Practice are Cumulative

 You just need a little structure in place to get you practicing so you can benefit from your efforts.
 Then the novel, pleasant experiences begin.
 No amount of words (or essays!) can explain the hair-raising sense that overcomes you when chi starts to independently move through your body.
 No amount of surprise can describe the first time you don’t react with anger or irritation when a child or coworker frustrates you.
 A reaction that would have been typical before.
 The word gratitude is too small of a word to describe the first time you are thankful for rush hour because otherwise you would have missed that song, news story, or sunset.